 Image source: Flickr

 Zar Buland work was developed in Lucknow by introducing variations in existing Bidri work of Karnataka.
 It is an art of coating one metal over another resulting in a beautiful finished product.
 The designs in Zar Buland work are above the surface as opposed to Bidri work where it is inlaid.
 The process as in every artistic work is long and involves steps such as molding, polishing, carving, engraving, and darkening.
-The Zar Buland work is still famous in the Lucknow, and you can buy souvenirs at a decent price.
+A popular handicraft of Uttar Pradesh, the Zar Buland work is famous particularly in the Lucknow, and you can buy souvenirs here at a decent price.

 India has been a prime producer of natural fragrances including the Attar perfume- also known as Ittar ever since civilization began.
 Attar is a scented oil that is derived from plants via distillation and then adding it to sandalwood oil which acts as a base.
 This mixture is then aged for a period varying from a few months to several years.
 The town of Kannauj in UP is the present perfume capital of India that is trying to keep the art alive while fighting the competition from modern fragrance makers.
 When you in UP, buy few bottles of attar to keep a civilization old Indian tradition alive.